sodafoundation/architecture-analysis/specs/capri/DNS_Resolution_Proposal_in_Hotpot.md

 ## Use Cases

-### OpenSDS Deployment on Kubernetes
+### OpenSDS deployment on Kubernetes
 In Kubernetes, all applications would be deployed and managed in `Pod`, and user can access to that application through `Service`.
-So if OpenSDS wants to take the advantages of K8S orchestration, it has to distinguish the concept of `PodIP` with `ClusterIP`.
+So if OpenSDS wants to take the advantages of K8S orchestration, it has to distinguish the concept of `PodIP` from `ClusterIP`.
 For detailed introduction of K8S Service, please refer to [here](https://kubernetes.io/docs/concepts/services-networking/service/).

 In this condition, users need to configure `opensds.conf` like below: